-After almost 20 years in this field, I still have the impression many treating Practitioners regard ALL hair loss issues as one single problem.
-At the very least it’s conveniently divided between ‘genetic’ hair loss and ‘alopecia’; an anti-androgen* or other hormone therapy if you have the former – or Cortisone in various modes of delivery for the latter.
+After almost 30 years in trichology, I still have the impression many treating Practitioners regard ALL hair loss issues as one single problem.
+At the very least it’s conveniently divided between ‘genetic’ hair loss and ‘alopecia’; an anti-androgen (1) or other hormone therapy if you have the former – or Cortisone in various modes of delivery for the latter.

 From my experience this one-dimensional approach rarely ever works because the body is an incredibly dynamic interplay of many complex factors that are never static.

-By following the work of leading medical researchers – whose support and encouragement I’m privileged to receive – I earlier put forward a theory that some ‘pattern’ hair loss issues in women are due to cascading hormonal-metabolic disturbance – caused by a complex interaction of many factors – resulting in elevated Testosterone levels which the body utilises in its attempt to maintain homeostasis.
+By following the work of leading medical researchers – whose support and encouragement I’m grateful to receive – I earlier put forward a theory that most pattern hair loss issues in women are due to cascading hormonal-metabolic disturbance – caused by a complex interaction of many factors – resulting in elevated Testosterone levels which the body utilises in its attempt to maintain homeostasis.

 My ‘acquired’ pattern hair loss premise was borne out in patient’s pathology results and subsequent (mostly always successful) treatment.

-It’s now a ‘given’ that obesity/morbid obesity** is an increasing health problem in modern societies.
+It’s now a given that obesity/morbid obesity (2) is an increasing health problem in modern societies.
 This gives rise to many potential health problems: Insulin Resistance (aka ‘Metabolic Syndrome’), hypertension, diabetes – or other hormonal-metabolic disturbance, heart disease and orthopaedic problems to list a few.

 An increasingly insidious problem related to this is elevated blood Insulin levels – termed Hyperinsulinaemia.
-Elevated blood Insulin and Glucose levels are at the heart of Metabolic Syndrome, whereby body cells lose their ‘sensitivity’ to Insulin required to ‘push’ glucose into the cell for energy production.
+Elevated blood Insulin and Glucose levels are at the heart of Metabolic Syndrome, whereby body cells lose their sensitivity to Insulin required for glucose to enter the cell for energy production.

-It’s still not wholly clear that obesity – particularly truncal obesity – induces hyperinsulinaemia, or the other way round.
+It’s still not wholly clear that obesity – particularly truncal obesity – induces hyperinsulinaemia, or vice versa.
 There is clear evidence to suggest that high sugar, refined carbohydrate diets are the origins of obesity; hyperinsulinaemia is a corollary of both.

 Since the introduction in the 1970’s of Fructose (Corn ‘Syrup’) as a (cheaper) sweetening agent to raw sugar in soft drinks and refined foods, it’s estimated that the rate of obesity has risen exponentially.
-According to US studies Fructose suppresses the action of Leptin***and (fructose) is immediately stored adipose ‘fat’ rather than utilised as ‘energy’ for the body.
+According to US studies Fructose suppresses the action of Leptin (3) and (fructose) is immediately stored adipose ‘fat’ rather than utilised as energy for the body.

-Hyperinsulinaemia in younger females is one factor in Polycystic Ovarian Syndrome (PCOS), resulting in ‘pattern’ scalp hair loss, increased facial/body hair (‘hirsutism’) and reproductive disturbance.
-One published study (J Steroid Biochemical Molecular Biology: 1995) found obese women with PCOS had similar Total Testosterone levels to lean PCO females – BUT higher Free Testosterone levels – the effects of which can lead to thinning scalp hair and hirsutism.
+Hyperinsulinaemia in younger females is one factor in Polycystic Ovarian Syndrome (PCOS), resulting in pattern scalp hair loss, increased facial/body hair (‘hirsutism’) and reproductive disturbance.
+One published study (J Steroid Biochemical Molecular Biology: 1995) found obese women with PCOS had similar Total Testosterone levels to slim PCO females – BUT higher Free Testosterone levels – the effects of which can lead to thinning scalp hair and hirsuteness.

 SHBG is a glyco-protein produced in the liver, and a 2nd tier ‘reserve storage’ carrier for Oestrogens and Testosterone in the blood.
 The levels of SHBG – and the hormones they carry – are influenced by a balance of stimulating and inhibiting factors (Baratosy: 2010).
 These may be dietary, hormonal (including hormonal therapy), nutritional, age, physical/sexual activity, illness or lifestyle determinants – all of which can impinge on Oestrogen-TT ‘bio-availability’.